Leon Carnovsky

-Leon Carnovsky (November 28, 1903 – December 6, 1975) was a librarian and educator who focused much of his time to the survey of libraries in the United States and around the globe.
-Carnovsky was recognized by American Libraries as being one of the 100 most influential figures in Library and Information Sciences.
+Leon Carnovsky (November 28, 1903 – December 6, 1975) was an American librarian and educator who focused much of his career surveying libraries in the United States and around the globe.
+Carnovsky was recognized by American Libraries as one of the 100 most influential figures in Library and Information Sciences.

 Personal life

-Carnovsky was born on November 28, 1903 in St. Louis, Missouri, one of seven children born to Isaac and Jennie Stillman Carnovsky.
+Carnovsky was born on November 28, 1903, in St. Louis, Missouri, one of seven children born to Isaac, a grocer from Lithuania, and Jennie Stillman Carnovsky, both Jewish immigrants from the Russian Empire.
+The actor Morris Carnovsky (1897–1992) was his elder brother.
 In early life, Carnovsky found intellectual pursuits to be most interesting, and was encouraged by his parents to continue his intellectual growth, which included frequent trips to the local library.

 As a young man in the library profession, Leon met Marian Satterthwaite, director of the Enoch Pratt Free Library training class in Baltimore, and was eventually married on August 25, 1939.
-After her death in January 1965, Leon was remarried in 1967 to Ruth French Strout, Dean of Students and Associate Professor in the Graduate Library School at Chicago University.
+After her death in January 1965, Leon was remarried in 1967 to Ruth French Strout, dean of students and associate professor in the University of Chicago Graduate Library School.

 Education

 After completing his grade school education, Carnovsky took a position in St Louis as a secretary in a manufacturing company that produced pistons and piston rings, not planning to further his education.
 However, after much prodding from his boss, he decided to return to the University of Missouri to pursue a degree in journalism.
-After a short time at the University, he became enamored with his philosophy professor, Glenn R. Morrow and changed his major to philosophy, with a minor in sociology.
+After a short time at the university, he became enamored with his philosophy professor, Glenn R. Morrow, and changed his major to philosophy, with a minor in sociology.
 Upon completion of his degree, he researched the possibility of pursuing a career in librarianship.

-After studying as the first male library student at the St. Louis library school for a year, he received a scholarship from the Carnegie Foundation and moved to Chicago to pursue a master's degree from the new Graduate Library School at the University of Chicago.
+After studying as the first male library student at the St. Louis library school for a year, he received a scholarship from the Carnegie Foundation and moved to Chicago to pursue a master's degree from the new University of Chicago Graduate Library School.
 During his tenure in the Graduate Library School, he was convinced to continue his studies past the attainment of a master's degree and instead completed his Ph.D., titling his dissertation “The Reading Needs of Typical Students, with Special Attention to Factors Contributing to the Satisfactions of Reading Interests.”